Changhong Zhao, Assistant Professor

 neural-network-based machine-learning method to design decentralized nonlinear

-frequency and voltage feedback controllers for the power grid.
+frequency and voltage feedback controllers for power systems.

 -

-system dynamics to a new equilibrium after drastic changes in operating
+dynamics to a new equilibrium after the operating condition changes, while

-conditions, while guaranteeing asymptotic stability and transient safety of
+guaranteeing asymptotic stability and transient safety of frequency and

 -

-performance such as the maximum frequency and voltage deviations, their
+frequency and voltage deviations, their variances under noisy power injections

-Optimizing fast frequency response of distributed energy resources.
+Optimizing fast frequency response of distributed energy resources (DERs).

 -